 Thursday, January 12, 2023

-CASA LASAGNE BOLOGNESE AL FORNO
+CASA LASAGNE AL FORNO ALLA BOLOGNESE

 I use a combination of Asiago or Pecorino Romano and Parmigiano-Reggiano cheese in this lasagne.
 Asiago is similar to Parmigiano because it has a slightly nutty and sweet flavor.
 The Ragù is enough for two lasagne or enough for another meal or two with pasta.
 I start out making the Ragù one to three days before I assemble the lasagne.
 Many times, I freeze the unbaked lasagne to have another evening.
 Just remember to bring it out to defrost before baking.
 This style of lasagne is also known as Tuscan Lasagne.
 You can also substitute Pecorino Romano for the Asiago, or just use all Parmigiano.